ElenaS13/LinkedLists/README.md

 Display - display complete list.
 Search - search an element using given key.
 Delete - delete an element using given key.

+Algorithm is a sequence of steps, not a program.
+The same algorithm can be used in different programs.
+Data Strutures - schemes for organizing data.